-NOTICE: Submissions for the spring/summer term, 2019 will be considered in April, 2019.
+NOTICE: Submissions for the spring/summer term, 2020 will be considered in July, 2020 due to COVID-19 restrictions.
 Researchers should be thinking about their protocols.
 Please talk to the Senior Animal and Plant Care Technician about any requirements for space in the Animal Care Facility.

 NOTICE: Please note that as of January 1st, 2011 all users intending to use invertebrates in research or teaching in J. Bruce Brown will have to complete the new invertebrate form and submit it to the Senior Animal Care Technician on the same deadlines as all other forms (due September 30th).
 This new reporting form is for protocols with a Category of Invasiveness Level A ONLY.
 If your protocol requires a different category of invasiveness then you will have to complete the normal animal use protocol form.

 NOTICE: Please note that as of September 30th, 2010 all Principal Investigators will have to complete their animal user training certification (regardless of their level of involvement in animal handling) in order to receive animal use protocol approval.